What Is Myelodysplastic Syndrome (MDS)?

 Myelodysplastic syndromes (MDSs) are a group of similar blood diseases that start in the bone marrow.
 There are many kinds of myelodysplastic syndrome (MY-eh-loh-dis-PLAS-tik SIN-drome).
 It’s a type of blood cancer where there are abnormal (not normal) cells.
 Your bone marrow also makes fewer blood cells.

-Between 15,000 and 20,000 people are diagnosed with MDS in the United States each year.
-The most common age at diagnosis is about 70, although people of any age can develop the disease.
+About 15,000 to 20,000 people are diagnosed with MDS in the United States each year.
+People often are diagnosed around age 70, but people of any age can get the disease.

-Over time, very immature bone marrow cells may increase in number.
-These are called called blasts.
-They can fill up the bone marrow so there isn’t room for the normal red and white blood cells and platelets that are produced there.
-This overgrowth of blasts, if severe enough, is called acute leukemia.
+Over time, the number of very immature bone marrow cells can grow.
+These are called blasts.
+They can fill up the bone marrow, with no room for the normal blood cells and platelets made there.
+When this growth of blasts is very bad, it’s called acute leukemia.

 MSK’s Hematology Disease Management team cares for more than 125 people diagnosed with MDS each year.
 Our experts in MDS run research studies, also known as clinical trials, to evaluate the latest treatments.
 We lecture at major conferences and institutions around the world.
 MSK has been named a Center of Excellence by the Myelodysplastic Syndromes Foundation.